mjfelis/zen-demo/content/en/faq/_index.md

 ### 📌 9.
 What is a Verifiable User Agent (VUA)?

-A Verifiable User Agent is software—such as wallets, browsers, or secure messaging apps—that users rely on to securely manage their credentials, perform trust resolutions, and interact safely with Verifiable Services.
+A Verifiable User Agent is software — such as wallets, browsers, secure messaging or social apps — that users rely on to securely manage their credentials, perform trust resolutions, and interact safely with Verifiable Services.

 ### 📌 10.
 How can I participate or contribute to the Verana Foundation’s work?

-You can contribute by participating in specification discussions, providing feedback, developing open-source implementations, joining working groups, or supporting through donations.
+You can contribute by participating in specification discussions, providing feedback, contributing open-source implementations, joining working groups, or supporting through donations.
 All contributions help build a trusted, privacy-focused digital ecosystem.

 For further questions or information, please reach out directly to our community channels.